AchrafeElalaoui/Pipeline-MLOps-Complet-avec-DVC-MLflow/readme.md

 - Added a CML GitHub Actions workflow that runs only on `main`.
 - Added metrics/plots publishing to the CML report.
 - Fixed the CML workflow to provide a `setup-cml` version and cleaned report labels.
+- Updated the CML workflow to rely on the repo DVC remote and write only `.dvc/config.local` in CI.
 - Pinned DVC/CML versions in the workflow to avoid pip resolution depth errors.
 - Added `matplotlib` to `requirements.txt` for evaluation plots.